Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 approach is inevitable.
 We can see this integrative need e.g. by the overlap between the SysML and UML modeling languages.

-* Master level, usually given in Winter
+* Master level, usually given in winter
-* For various Engineering courses as well as Computer Science.
+* For Computer Science and various Engineering curicula.

 {% include trennlinie.html %}